 “This was a detrimental mistake.
 I’m shocked they haven’t made it right,” Kaycee MacGibbon of Running M Performance Horses says.
 The North Carolina barrel racer is living with the deadly consequences of contaminated ...
 Read More

 Georgia based event rider Elisa Wallace announced she is parting ways with ADM Alliance Nutrition, Inc. Controversy has surrounded ADM recently due to the company's response amid allegations its feed is contaminated with mon...
 Read More

 “We’re in crisis mode and they’re [ADM] not even acknowledging it,” says Alabama three day event rider Andrew Palmer.
 He is the third farm owner with lab results showing his horses’ equine feed from ADM Alliance Nu...
 Read More

 A Georgia stable owner says the ADM grain she was feeding tested positive for monensin.
 Roslyn Johnson of Grantville is waiting for quantitative test results to learn how much monensin is allegedly in the feed....
 Read More

 A settlement has been reached between a group of horse owners and an equine feed company after contaminated equine feed killed six horses and sickened more than a dozen others, according to the attorney representing the Flor...
 Read More

 They were fed contaminated equine feed produced by Lakeland Animal Nutrition, an Alltech subsidiary.
 Three horses died in October.
 Lakeland Animal Health issued a voluntary recall of its horse feed soon after....
 Read More

-In the presence of the Lakeland Nutrition Feed Recall, one can only wonder how the aggrieved could possibly be compensated for the losses suffered.
+In the presence of the horse feed recalls, one can only wonder how the aggrieved could possibly be compensated for the losses suffered.
 In most states, horses, like all animals, are known as chattel.
-Chattel, und...
+Chattel, under the law, ...
 Read More